 An ADHD repeat prescription is a prescription issued for a medication that has already been clinically established, allowing a patient to continue long-term treatment without requiring a new diagnostic assessment each time.

 ADHD is a lifelong neurodevelopmental condition and most patients who benefit from medication will require it on an ongoing basis, sometimes for many years.
-Repeat prescriptions are the mechanism by which this ongoing treatment is sustained safely within the UK prescribing framework.
-They differ from an initial prescription in that the clinical decision to start the medication has already been made; repeat prescriptions confirm continued clinical appropriateness based on monitoring and review.
+Repeat prescriptions differ from an initial prescription in that the clinical decision to start the medication has already been made; they confirm continued clinical appropriateness based on monitoring and review.

 Who receives ADHD repeat prescriptions?